-- Eliminate entirely directors' and officers' liability for monetary damages for violating the duty of care. - Expand coverage beyond just legal expenses to liability for acts that are more serious violations of fiduciary obligation than mere carelessness. - Expand the scope of indemnification to provide for mandatory indemnification of company officials in connection with acts that previously the company was permitted to provide indemnification for, at the discretion of the company's board (i.e., "permissive indemnification"), but that previously the company was not required to indemnify.
+- Eliminate directors' and officers' liability for monetary damages for violating the duty of care. - Eliminate directors' and officers' liability for monetary damages for violating the duty of loyalty. - Expand coverage beyond just legal expenses to liability for acts that are more serious violations of fiduciary obligation than mere carelessness. - Expand the scope of indemnification to provide for mandatory indemnification of company officials in connection with acts that previously the company was permitted to provide indemnification for, at the discretion of the company's board (i.e., "permissive indemnification"), but that previously the company was not required to indemnify.

-Vote for only those proposals providing such expanded coverage in cases when a director's or officer's legal defense was unsuccessful if both of the following apply:
+Vote for those proposals providing such expanded coverage in cases when a director's or officer's legal defense was unsuccessful if both of the following apply:

-- If the director was found to have acted in good faith and in a manner that s/he reasonably believed was in the best interests of the company; and - If only the director's legal expenses would be covered.
+If the individual was found to have acted in good faith and in a manner that the individual reasonably believed was in the best interests of the company; and

+If only the individual's legal expenses would be covered.